SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_uart_rs485/readme.md

     - SW_CTRL_HALF_DUPLEX: The software-controlled half duplex mode supports either transmit or receive transfers at a time but not both simultaneously.
 The switching between transmit to receive or receive to transmit is through programming the Driver output enable (DE_EN) and Receiver output enable (RE_EN).
     - HW_CTRL_HALF_DUPLEX: The hardware-controlled half duplex mode supports either transmit or receive transfers at a time but not both simultaneously.
 If both 'DE Enable' and 'RE Enable' enabled, the switching between transmit to receive or receive to transmit is automatically done by the hardware.
     - DE Assertion Time: Driver enable assertion time.
 This field controls the amount of time (in terms of number of serial clock periods) between the assertion of rising edge of Driver output enable signal to serial transmit enable.
 Any data in transmit buffer, will start on serial output (sout) after the transmit enable.
     - DE De-Assertion Time: Driver enable de-assertion time.
 This field controls the amount of time (in terms of number of serial clock periods) between the end of stop bit on the serial output (sout) to the falling edge of Driver output enable signal.
     - DE Polarity: Driver Enable Polarity
       - 0: DE signal is active low
       - 1: DE signal is active high
     - RE Polarity: Receiver Enable Polarity
       - 0: RE signal is active low
       - 1: RE signal is active high
     - DE-RE Turnaround Time: Driver Enable to Receiver Enable Turn Around time in terms of serial clocks.
     - RE-DE Turnaround Time: Receiver Enable to Driver Enable Turn Around time.
 Turnaround time (in terms of serial clock) for RE de-assertion to DE assertion.
-  - Data bit 9 set: This is used to enable 9-bit data for transmit and receive.
-    - 1 : 9 bits per character
-    - 0 : Number of data bits set in UART UC config.
-  - Addr Match Enable: This configures address match feature during receive.
+    - Receive Enable(Addr Match Enable): This configures address match feature during receive.
-    - 0 - Software Address Match Receive Mode; uart will start to receive the data and 9-bit character will be formed and written into the receive RxFIFO.
+      - 0: Software Address Match Receive Mode; uart will start to receive the data and 9-bit character will be formed and written into the receive RxFIFO.
 User is responsible to read the data and differentiate b/n address and data.
-    - 1 - Hardware Address Match Receive Mode; uart will wait until the incoming character with 9-th bit set to 1.
+      - 1: Hardware Address Match Receive Mode; uart will wait until the incoming character with 9-th bit set to 1.
 And, further checks to see if the address matches with what is programmed in "Receive Address Match Register".
 If match is found, then sub-sequent characters will be treated as valid data and uart starts receiving data.
-  - Send Addr Enable: This configures the Send Address feature, for the user to determine when to send the address during transmit mode.
+    - Send Enable(Send Addr Enable): This configures the Send Address feature, for the user to determine when to send the address during transmit mode.
-    - 0 - 9-bit character will be transmitted with 9-th bit set to 0 and the remaining 8-bits will be taken from the TxFIFO which is programmed through 8-bit wide THR register.
+      - 0: 9-bit character will be transmitted with 9-th bit set to 0 and the remaining 8-bits will be taken from the TxFIFO which is programmed through 8-bit wide THR register.
-    - 1 - 9-bit character will be transmitted with 9-th bit set to 1 and the remaining 8-bits will match to what is being programmed in "Transmit Address Register".
+      - 1: 9-bit character will be transmitted with 9-th bit set to 1 and the remaining 8-bits will match to what is being programmed in "Transmit Address Register".

 ## Pin Configuration